 Are you suffering from Fibromyalgia?

 Have you been to numerous doctors, tried dozens of medicines, supplements and therapies for fibromyalgia and are still suffering?
 Did somebody tell you to just live with pain?
 Perhaps you are seeing a psychiatrist or taking anti-depressants.
-Because you have an illness that's hard to "prove," loved ones and even doctors may label you as crazy or simply depressed.
-You may have been told, "It's all in your head” or that your simply depressed.
+Because you have an illness that’s hard to “prove,” loved ones and even doctors may have told you “it’s all in your head” or that your simply depressed.

 We believe your symptoms are real.
 You may be suffering from a debilitating condition known as Fibromyalgia (FM) or Chronic Fatigue Syndrome (CFS).
 You do not have to suffer anymore – at Synergy Therapeutic Group we specialize in treating this type of condition without any medication or injections.